dviramontes/dotcom/_posts/stow.md

 ---
 title: 'Using stow to manage dotfiles on multiple machines'
-excerpt: 'stow is a symlink farm manager that takes distinct packages of software and/or data and makes them appear to be installed in the same place'
+excerpt: 'Stow is a tool that manages symbolic links to make distinct packages of software and config appear installed in the same place'
 coverImage: '/assets/blog/stow/stow.png'
 date: '2025-03-01T05:35:07.322Z'
 author:
   name: David Viramontes
   picture: '/assets/blog/authors/davm.png'
 ogImage:
-  url: '/assets/blog/mac-setup-guide/screenfetch-1.jpg'
+  url: '/assets/blog/stow/stow.png'
 ---

 # A Practical Guide to using Stow

 ## Introduction

-If you're a developer who works on multiple machines, you've likely accumulated a collection of configuration files (dotfiles) over time.
-Managing these files across different machines can be a real pain.
-In this blog post, I'll explain how I use GNU Stow to organize and manage my dotfiles efficiently.
+If you're a developer who works on multiple machines, you've likely accumulated a collection of configuration files over time.
+In this blog post, I'll explain how I use GNU Stow to organize and manage dotfiles efficiently.

 ## What is GNU Stow?

-[GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) is a symlink farm manager that takes distinct packages of software and/or data and makes them appear to be installed in the same place.
-It's particularly useful for managing dotfiles because it allows you to:

-1. Keep all your configurations in a single directory structure
+[GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) is a symlink farm manager that helps organize dotfiles in a single directory structure.
+It's particularly useful because it allows you to version your configurations with Git while keeping your home directory clean.
-2. Version control your dotfiles using Git
-3. Easily deploy configurations to new systems
-4. Selectively use configurations based on your needs

 ## My Dotfiles Repository Structure

-My dotfiles repository is organized with a directory for each application or tool I use:
+[My dotfiles repository](https://github.com/dviramontes/dotfiles) is organized with a directory for each application or tool I use

 ```
 dotfiles/
-├── alias/               # Shell aliases
+├── alias/               # shell aliases
 │   └── .alias.sh
-├── clojure/             # Clojure global configuration
+├── clj/                 # clojure config
 │   └── deps.edn
-├── gitconfig/           # Git configuration
+├── gitconfig/           # git config
 │   └── .gitconfig
-├── gitignore/
+├── gitignore/           # global gitignore
 │   └── .gitignore
+├── zed/                 # zed keybindings and language server config
+│   └── zed.json
-├── zsh/                 # Zsh configuration
+├── zsh/                 # zsh config
 │   └── .zshrc
-├── Brewfile             # Homebrew packages
-└── ...
+...
 ```

 Each directory contains the configuration files for a specific tool, organized as they would appear relative to my home directory.